 Starting again from scratch there were no constraints, other than the usuals of space and finance, on what and how to do.
 Reading about DCC it was quickly apparent that this could be the answer to a reluctant electricians dream.
 Research followed and fairly quickly revealed two significant facts:

 - Firstly that there was a lot of information about it providing you were on the internet and,

 - Secondly that virtually no U.K. model shops stocked it or knew much, if anything, about it.

 The exceptions to the second fact were shops selling Continental or US outline but the nearest that carried DCC kit was 90 miles away; undeterred a birthday outing was undertaken.
-The standard yard of Peco track did not provide a great hands on test drive but Chris was still convinced enough to leave with a DCC set, transformer, two decoders and a, rarer in those days, DCC ready BR loco.
-That this was indeed the answer to a dream was quickly established and the build of a layout began.
+The standard yard of Peco track did not provide a great hands on test drive but Chris was still convinced enough to leave with a DCC set, transformer, two decoders and, very rare in those days, a UK outline DCC Ready loco.

 A few months later Jeremy came on the scene; they had known each other for some years but the mutual interest in model railways had not been appreciated.
 Jeremy was one of those people who takes things to pieces to see how they work before using them.
 He is at his happiest with screwdriver and soldering iron in hand; fitting decoders was second nature and fearless use of the angle grinder to create space is a trade mark.